DavidMunera28/IS601-final-project/UserStories.md

 ### Story 2-7d

-**Description:** Frida has navigated to the ‘About’ page and would like to see information about WayWize’s company mission, vision, and values.
+**Description:** Frida has navigated to the ‘About’ page and would like to see information about WayWize’s company mission, and values.

 **Action:** Read What We Stand For section of about page.

 **Result:** Section features…
-* An image
+* An image (?)
 * A header with text ‘What We Stand For’
-* Three subheaders with text ‘Mission’, ‘Vision’ and ‘Values’,
+* Two subheaders with text ‘Mission’ and ‘Values’,
 * Paragraph text under ‘Mission’
-* Paragraph text under ‘Vision’
 * List with at least 5 bullets under ‘Values’
 * (Should be editable by the site owners with Markdown).